bensampaio/external-svg-sprite-loader/README.md

 You will need NodeJS v6+, npm v3+ and webpack 2.

-To make it work in Internet Explorer you will also need [SVG for Everybody](https://github.com/jonathantneal/svg4everybody).
+To make it work in older browsers, like Internet Explorer, you will also need [SVG for Everybody](https://github.com/jonathantneal/svg4everybody) or [svgxuse](https://github.com/Keyamoon/svgxuse).

 ## Installation